What are the top 10 biggest UK Exports to EU in 2024-25

 Pre-Brexit Trade Dynamics

-• Before Brexit, the EU became the UK's biggest trading accomplice, with items and services flowing freely throughout borders.
+• Before Brexit, the EU became the UK's biggest trading accomplice, with items and services flowing freely across borders.

 • Before leaving Brexit, in 2019, UK exports to the EU amounted to $375.71 billion, whilst imports from the EU stood at $477.95 billion.